Friday Fiction: Extract from A Life Before This One-Introducing Rosy Cross

 If you don't already know, my Yeats-Gonne book Her Secret Rose (first published in 2015) has morphed into a Yeats-Gonne series.
 There are both prequels and sequels to that novel now and it's had a major rewrite to fit this new scheme.
 I'll be talking about this rewrite with Joanna Penn on the ALLi podcast next week, if you're interested in hear more.

-The first book in the series is now called A Life Before This One.
-I'm aiming to have it out in September.
-In this extract, the first paragraphs of the book, Rosy Cross, the narrator, introduces herself.
+The first book in the series will be called A Life Before, and the second, The Holy Tree.
+I'm aiming to have these out in 2024, along with the revised version of Her Secret Rose.
+In this extract, the first paragraphs of the revised Her Secret Rose, Rosy Cross, the narrator, introduces herself.

 Here we go again.
 Another man fan of Mr WB Yeats has put out another book belittling Madame Maud Gonne.
 Full of the usual slurs and what have you, with extra imputations trumped up by himself.
 More than a hundred years since Madame began her work for Ireland and still the most jaundiced jackanapes give her a trouncing and get a hearing from those who should know better.